Download Our Free E-book

 Note that a no-cause notice to vacate from a landlord is uncommon.
 It does happen in situations where the landlord wants to either move someone else or themselves back into the premises, they plan to fix or remodel the property, or they hope to sell the property.

 The 30-day and 60-day notices are the most regularly used notices to leave forums.
 It’s not common, but some states demand 90-day notifications in lease agreements, which are most popular in subsidised housing.
-The amount, of days you have to serve your notice to vacate is mostly determined by local and state rules.
+The amount, of days you have to serve your notice to vacate a property is mostly determined by local and state rules.

 Both tenants and landlords should allow as much time as possible to prepare for quitting a property.
 Giving plenty of warning makes it easier to reach an amicable conclusion.